 Rear Wheel Bearing Kit- HD Winnebago Rialta, Vista & Sunstar 1995-2005

 This is a 2000 kg (4400 lb) heavy duty rear wheel roller bearing, for VW based Winnebago motor homes. e.g. Rialta, Vista and Sunstar.
-These bearings are dimensionally identical to the standard wheel bearings and may be used for the front, as well as the rear.
+These bearings are dimensionally identical externally to the standard wheel bearings and may be used for the front, as well as the rear.

 Winnebago Rialta 1995-2005